coursesAM/APL405/README.md

 - There would a practical exam conducted towards the end of the semester.
 - Homeworks must be submitted within a week of posting.
 A penalty of 50% of the mark of the respective homework would be deducted if submitted after the deadline.
 Any submissions two days after the deadline would not be accepted.

+## Project
+* Option A (Literature survey):
+  * Pick a problem that interests you within the domain of civil and/or mechanical engineering
+  * Search the literature for machine learning approaches to tackle this problem
+  * Survey and discuss the relative strengths of each approach

+* Option B (Empirical evaluation):
+  * Pick a problem that interests you within the domain of civil and/or mechanical engineering
+  * Implement and experiment with several machine learning techniques to tackle this problem

+* Option C (Algorithm design):
+  * Identify a problem within the domain of civil and/or mechanical engineering for which there are no satisfying approaches
+  * Develop a new machine learning technique to tackle this problem
+  * Analyze theoretically and/or empirically the performance of your technique

 ****